 - Superior corrosion resistance

 - Low coefficient of thermal expansion (CTE)

 - High operational safety

 - Long service life

-Graphite is well-suited for use with strong reducing acids with high chloride contents like hydrochloric acid.
+Additionally, graphite is well-suited for use with strong reducing acids with high chloride contents like hydrochloric acid.
 This is all because graphite exhibits the properties of a metal, with it’s high thermal and electrical conductivity, and a nonmetal, because of its inertness.
 The resistance to corrosion allows graphite to withstand a wide range of harsh and corrosive process streams.